HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 ### Monitoring and debugging

+This section contains recommendations for monitoring and debugging log data.

 - Use OpenSearch Dashboards to visualize log data.
 Use available filters to check specific deployment host names and pod in the log data.
 The following image shows the filters you can use.